 Over the last several years, Utah has outperformed the national economy.
 Absent any significant deterioration in the macro-economic environment, this trend is expected to continue.
-Improvements in the state's labor market will continue during 2018 with job growth at 2.8 percent, slightly below the state's long-term average.
-This growth is expected to cause Utah's unemployment level to remain at 3.5 percent by the end of 2018.
-Personal income is expected to increase by 4.9 percent in 2018.
+Improvements in the state's labor market will continue during 2019 with job growth at 3.3 percent, slightly below the state's long-term average.
+This growth is expected to cause Utah's unemployment level to decrease to 3.0 percent by the end of 2019.
+Personal income is expected to increase by 5.7 percent in 2019.

-Salt Lake City Airport passengers are projected to increase by 2 percent and operations are projected to increase by 3 percent during FY 2019.
+Salt Lake City Airport passengers are projected to increase by 2 percent during FY 2020.
 Flights remain fuller as airlines are matching capacity to demand and offering additional flights which are causing an increase in the number of passengers and daily flights.
 Airlines also continue to streamline costs, implement other revenue sources, and operate more efficiently.

-Current financial position, passenger statistics, and results from FY 2018 and earlier can be found in more detail in Management's Discussion and Analysis in this report.
+Current financial position, passenger statistics, and results from FY 2019 and earlier can be found in more detail in Management's Discussion and Analysis in this report.